Attstar2021/Battleships-game/README.md

 Wikipedia for the details of battleships game codeacadmy for global variable examples
-Stockoverflow for giving idea about single player coding. https://learn.adafruit.com/ for tutorial on girds.
+Stockoverflow for giving idea about single player coding. with many thanks for Pythondex for coding stucture. and learn.adafruit for tutorial on girds.